Monthly Archives: February 2014

 Observations on MWC 2014 – My Takeaways

 In a nutshell, the wireless industry keeps on getting broader and more bifurcated.
 This is the main trend that has been around for years and that will not stop.
 Communication is becoming truly pervasive.
 Opportunities and confusion are intermingled.
-To understand it all, one needs to cut across wider breadth and dive into greater depth to separate hype… Read More »
+To understand it all, one needs to cut across wider breadth and dive into greater depth… Read More »

 Is the Personal Cell Technology for Real?

 The media is abuzz with the news of the pCell wireless technology – after all, it’s not too often that someone comes out and claims to have a technology that will change the world!
 For now, too little has been revealed on this technology, which is understandable for a startup.
-The aura of mystery is necessary to fuel… Read More »
+The aura of mystery is… Read More »

 Canada 700 MHz Spectrum Auction Concludes Raising C$ 5.27 Billion